 Most children fall asleep within 20 minutes of going to bed.
-How long it takes to get to sleep can depend on how sleepy your child’s body is, and also on her daytime and bedtime routine.
-Some bedtime routines help your child wind down before bedtime, so she can fall asleep more easily.
+How long it takes children to get to sleep can depend on how sleepy their bodies are, and also on their daytime and bedtime routines.
+Bedtime routines help children wind down before bedtime, so they can fall asleep more easily.

-During the night, your child cycles between light sleep, deep sleep and dream sleep.
+During the night, children cycle between light sleep, deep sleep and dream sleep.

-Your child has most of his deep sleep during the first few hours after falling asleep.
-During the second half of the night, his sleep consists of light sleep and dream sleep.
+Children have most of their deep sleep during the first few hours after falling asleep.
+During the second half of the night, children’s sleep consists of light sleep and dream sleep.

-Your child wakes briefly as she cycles between light and dream sleep, but she might not be aware of being awake.
-To stay asleep, your child needs to be able to fall back to sleep by herself after these brief waking episodes.
+Children wake briefly as they cycle between light and dream sleep, but they might not be aware of being awake.
+To stay asleep, children need to be able to fall back to sleep by themselves after these brief waking episodes.

 How to sleep better for children: tips